-The NFL superstar revealed some of his pregame rituals while someone shaved his beard for charity at Gillette’s World Shaving Headquarters.
+The NFL superstar revealed his pregame rituals during a charity event at Gillette’s World Shaving Headquarters.

 Brady was actually baptized and raised Catholic, but it is clear he no longer practices.